hitcherxb/Interview-Project/README.md

+#Login-Project-App

+This is an app that allows you you login to your account, post and see everyones feed on the main page.

 #How to Run:

+Stack Used : MongoDB, Express.js, React.js, Node.js

-- npm install
+- `npm install`
 - `npm start` in "login-app"
-- npm start in "signup-backend"
+- `npm start` in "signup-backend" - Port 4000
--
+- server is stored under login-app > signup-backend > server.js